 Several years prior, Enrique had responded to a job advertisement for online work from Jeb, an American living in Argentina.
 At the time, Enrique was a head manager at a luxury hotel, but making just $30 USD/month.

-Jeb and Enrique soon become close friends, and when Enrique moved to Argentina with his pregnant wife, the pair founded iWorker as a social enterprise.
+Jeb and Enrique soon became close friends, and when Enrique moved to Argentina with his pregnant wife, the pair founded iWorker as a social enterprise.
 Its goal: to provide stable, dignified online work for talented Venezuelans so they can earn in US dollars and thereby improve their lives and those of their families.

 Good work for talented people from countries in crisis.